 - Mix the ingredients.
 Add all ingredients to the bowl of an electric stand mixer or a large mixing bowl.
 Combine until a dough forms that holds together and does not stick to the sides or bottom of the bowl.
 As the butter melts and is worked into the dough during kneading, it will make the dough more hydrated, so hold off on adding any more water now, even if it seems a bit dry.

 - Knead the dough.
 Knead for ten to fifteen minutes until it is smooth, soft, and reaches the windowpane stage (meaning that when the dough is stretched, a translucent area appears).
 If the dough is still dry after a minute or two of kneading, sprinkle on the water a teaspoon at a time.
-Different brands of whole wheat flour can absorb moisture differently, so
+Different brands of whole wheat flour can absorb moisture differently, so you may need to adjust a little.

 - The first rise.
 Shape the dough gently into a ball and place it into a clean, lightly oiled bowl.
 Cover with a clean, damp tea towel and place into a warm place to rise.
 Let the dough rise for 60 minutes until it is puffy and has doubled in size.